Philadelphia YouTube Sensation Omni In A Hellcat Sentenced to 5 1/2 Years - NewsBreak

-A Philadelphia YouTube sensation who built a following presenting his lavish lifestyle to the public, will now be forced to forfeit the very possessions and more.
-Sources say after two years of federal investigation, Bill Omar Carrasquillo, better known as ‘Omni in a Hellcat’, was named in a 62-count federal indictment for conspiracy to commit copyright infringement, tax evasion, money laundering and fraud.
-Carrasquillo pleaded guilty last year and was sentenced Tuesday to five and a half years in prison and to forfeit over $30 million in assets, including: cash, luxury sports cars, and properties purchased throughout Philadelphia and its surrounding areas.
+A Philadelphia YouTube sensation who built a following presenting his lavish lifestyle to the public will now be forced to forfeit the very possessions and more.
+Sources say after two years of a federal investigation, Bill Omar Carrasquillo, better known as ‘Omni in a Hellcat’, was named in a 62-count federal indictment for conspiracy to commit copyright infringement, tax evasion, money laundering, and fraud.
+Carrasquillo pleaded guilty last year and was sentenced Tuesday to five and a half years in prison and to forfeit over $30 million in assets, including cash, luxury sports cars, and properties purchased throughout Philadelphia and its surrounding areas.

 Source: Roman Nurutdinov / Getty